Flexible working request refused further action

 While many people are led to believe that rejection of your request is the end of the story, this is not necessarily the case.

-- Your employer has not followed the statutory procedure
+• Your employer failed to follow the statutory flexible working procedure

-- Your employer rejected your request based on incorrect information/assumptions
+• Rejected your request based on incorrect facts

 Employment tribunal